Rates and Billing Dates

 All water service in the District is metered.
 Water use from 0-600 cubic feet per billing period is covered by the base rate.
 Average water use over the duration of two months for one person is about 600 cubic feet.
 If more than 600 cubic feet are used, customers are charged per 100 cubic feet.
-Water usage typically increases during the summer months.
+To encourage water conservation, the charge per 100 cubic feet increases if over 2,500 cubic feet are used, Water usage typically increases during the summer months.

 The sewer portion of your bill accounts for the majority of the base rate.
 Sewer costs to the District are based upon the volume of sewage sent to the City of Bellingham for treatment.
 All District customers pay the same bi-monthly water and sewer rates.

 Many district customers, especially those who have just moved to the area, have questions about what makes up the cost of their bi-monthly bill.
 For more detailed information about how rates are set, please click here.

 |Total Base Rate||$267.84|

 |Water Usage Over 600 Cubic Feet up to 2,500 (per 100 cubic feet)||$11.78|

 |Water Usage Over 2,500 Cubic Feet (per 100 cubic feet)||$14.74|

 - The following applies to calculating water consumption only.
 Sewer charges are billed at a flat rate of $184.79 per Equivalent Residential Unit (ERU) regardless of volume.

 - On the left side of your bill, you will see the meter number, followed by meter readings and consumed cubic feet (‘consumed’).

 - If the total amount of water consumed is equal to or less than 600 cubic feet, your water consumption is included in the base rate for service.
 Refer to the rate table above for our current rates for service.